UNIVERSAL-IT-SYSTEMS/node-6/README.md

 ## NodeJS Team
 Node.js Barcelona is brought to you by [@PatrickHeneise](https://twitter.com/PatrickHeneise) and [@drpicox](https://twitter.com/drpicox).
 If you have any questions, ideas or want to collaborate, write us at node at barcelonajs doh org.
 You can follow us on Twitter: [@NodeBCN](https://twitter.com/nodebcn).

+# Code of Conduct
+As for all BarcelonaJS events, find the long version here: [BarcelonaJS Code of Conduct](http://barcelonajs.org/code)

+In Short:
+All attendees, speakers, sponsors and volunteers at Node.js Barcelona are required to agree with the following code of conduct.
+Organizers will enforce this code throughout the event.

+BarcelonaJS is dedicated to providing a harassment-free event experience for everyone, regardless of gender, sexual orientation, disability, physical appearance, body size, race, or religion.
+We do not tolerate harassment of event participants in any form.
+Sexual language and imagery is not appropriate for any event venue, including talks and workshops.
+Event participants violating these rules may be sanctioned or expelled from the events.